-IST 2453 Mobile Application Development

-The emergence of a new generation of highly-capable mobile devices and platforms has opened up opportunities for application developers.
-This course introduces programming for the Apple iPhone, iPod Touch, and iPad devices using the official Apple-supplied iPhone Software Development Kit.
-Two hours lecture and two hours laboratory per week.
+IST 2453 Mobile Application Development The emergence of a new generation of highly-capable mobile devices and platforms has opened up opportunities for application developers.
+Mobile development differs from convential desktop development in that mobile devices operate in a constrained world with smaller screens, slower network connections, as well as limited memory and processing power Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.